JaminMartin/pyet-mc/README.md

 </p>
 as we would expect!

 We can attempt to fit the parameters initially used to generate this data.
-Pyet provides a wrapper around the scipy.optimise library to simultanously fit multiple data traces that _should_ have the same physical parameters, e.g. our radiative cross-relaxation rates, while allowing our offset and amplitude to vary independently.
+Pyet provides a wrapper around the scipy.optimise library to simultaneously fit multiple data traces that _should_ have the same physical parameters, e.g. our radiative cross-relaxation rates, while allowing our offset and amplitude to vary independently.

 We must first specify our independent and dependent parameters.
 We can achieve this by giving our variables either different (independent variables) or the same name (dependent variables)
 ```python
     params2pt5pct = ['amp1', 'cr', 'rad', 'offset1']
     params5pct = ['amp2', 'cr', 'rad', 'offset2']
 ```
-We then construct a trace object that takes our experimental data, a label and our interaction components
+We then construct a trace object that takes our experimental data, a label, and our interaction components
 ```python
     trace2pt5pct = Trace(params2pt5pct, time,  '2.5%', interaction_components2pt5pct)
     trace5pct = Trace(params5pct, time, '5%', interaction_components5pct)